MicahElliott/mrswlf/README.md

 ## Compelling Features

 The scores are maybe even better than they first appear.
 The SFUs are largely alt-able in easy ways.
 It inherits some quirks from Colemak, but you're used to them.
+Anyway, all layouts necessarily have some quirks.

 Mrs. Wolf's original key selling point is probably its "lateral stretch" score of `0.595%`.
 This is what happens when you remove that impossible `mn` combo from